mwiatrzyk/mockify/docs/source/tutorial/recording-ordered-expectations.rst

 In the test above we've used mock factory (1), because ordered expectations require all checked mocks to operate on a common session.
-The main difference however is use of :func:`mockify.ordered` context manager (2) which ensures that given mocks (mocks created by *factory* in this case) will be called **in their declaration order**.
+The main difference however is use of :func:`mockify.core.ordered` context manager (2) which ensures that given mocks (mocks created by *factory* in this case) will be called **in their declaration order**.
 And since we've changed the order in tested code, the test will no longer pass and :exc:`mockify.exc.UnexpectedCallOrder`